bentoml/BentoML/docs/source/guides/monitoring.rst

     kube-prometheus_

 .. warning::
-    Your local minikube cluster will be delete in order to setup ``kube-prometheus-stack`` correctly.
+    Your local minikube cluster will be delete in order to set up ``kube-prometheus-stack`` correctly.

-Setup virtualbox to be default driver for ``minikube``:
+Set up virtualbox to be default driver for ``minikube``:

 .. code-block:: bash